rvsitebuilder/developer-docs/en/page-type.md

     Class Shop\Book\Models\Product;
 ```

-When you created a product and you must created data into core_slug table too.You can call this method `CoreSlug::setSlug(Model $model , string attributeName)`.The argument's value by you set is passed to the function parameter.
+When you created a product and you must created data into core_slug table too.You can call this method `setSlug`.The argument's value by you set is passed to the function parameter.

 ```php
     use Rvsitebuilder\Core\Models\CoreSlug;